alexeismith/shaders/README.md

 This repo is designed to be used with VS Code.

+To render a shader:
 1. In VS Code, install the [Shader Toy](https://marketplace.visualstudio.com/items?itemName=stevensona.shader-toy) extension
 2. Open a shader file (.frag)
 3. Inside the file, right-click -> Shader Toy: Show GLSL Preview
-4. Drag the new tab to the side to get a split view
+4. To see the code alongside in a split view, drag the tab over one half of the screen

 For auto-formatting in VS Code:
 1. Install the [glsl_analyzer](https://marketplace.visualstudio.com/items?itemName=nolanderc.glsl-analyzer) extension
 2. When editing a file, press ALT+SHIFT+F

+For Linting, install the [Shader languages support for VS Code](https://marketplace.visualstudio.com/items?itemName=slevesque.shader) extension

 ## Learning Resources